harshal-rembhotkar/solana-project/README.md

 4).Initialize the contract (if you needed)
 5).Interact with the deployed contract.
 ====================

-#for your example
-[note: here we are using smart code editor name is codigo.ai.we creating the smart contracts on it and it relatively easily for create , build and deploy the smart contracts. codigo.ai link is  providing on botttom of the this file if wanna check  it then check it out ,  must prefer..]
- First of all you  have to create YAML file ,(eg. @nft.yaml) then secondly you have  generating smart contract using the command and third next  you have to done implementation of funtions like mint,transfer and burn.etc. fourthly you have to build cnttract using following command # cargo build-sbf  in the program directory which contains file like  Cargo.toml or may be different file .now fiftly  Set your config file , for that type the command
+To create a smart contract using codigo.ai, follow these steps:

+1. Create a YAML file (e.g., [@nft.yaml]) to define the contract.
+2. Generate the smart contract using the appropriate command.
+3. Implement the necessary functions, such as mint, transfer, and burn.
+4. Build the contract by running the command `cargo build-sbf` in the program directory, which contains files like Cargo.toml.
+5. Set your config file by executing the command solana config set --url devnet.

 ---------------------------------
  solana config set --url devnet
 ---------------------------------
+For creating smart contracts easily and efficiently, we recommend using codigo.ai .
+Check out the for more information in bottom of this file

 This command will set our config file to connect to devnet, where we will deploy contract. now we close to deploy ,now we Get devnet tokens for deploying a contract will require some tokens, you get devnet tokens using the command
 ---------------------------------
 solana airdrop 1
 ---------------------------------
- *after that you can check your balance with command
+ *after that you can check your balance with command*
 ---------------------------------
 solana balance
 ---------------------------------